Egon-Framework/egon-framework/README.md

-# website
+# The Egon-Framework Website

-The Official Egon Documentation
+This repository hosts the base source code for the official Egon documentation.